Wings Over Illawarra is an annual airshow held at Illawarra Regional Airport.

 In 2014, despite limited preparation time, Bright Events were successful in gaining Civil Aviation Safety Authority (CASA) approval for the most exciting and dynamic air display ever seen in the Illawarra along with greater participation from the Australian Defence Force (ADF), commercial aerobatic performers and privately owned warbirds.
 Unfortunately, however, the 2014 event was marred by extraordinarily unseasonal weather and extremely strong winds that grounded the majority of the planned air display.

 As part of the planned growth for Wings Over Illawarra, 2015 saw the event move to a two day event.
-2015 featured the most exciting and dynamic aircraft flying display ever seen at the Illawarra Regional Airport including Australian stunt pilot and Red Bull Air Race competitor Matt Hall, a plethora of locally based and visiting historic aircraft, significant representation of Australian Defence Force aircraft and other exciting attractions.
+2015 was to feature the most exciting and dynamic aircraft flying display ever seen at the Illawarra Regional Airport including Australian stunt pilot and Red Bull Air Race competitor Matt Hall, a plethora of locally based and visiting historic aircraft, significant representation of Australian Defence Force aircraft and other exciting attractions.
 Unfortunately, for the second time in as many years, the event was once again subject to unseasonal weather; this time it was torrential rain in the days immediately preceding the event, leading to a flooded airfield which left the organisers with no choice but to cancel the show.

 Finally, in 2016, the the weather was kind and the Wings Over Illawarra airshow was a great success, drawing a crowd of over 22,000.
 Patrons of all ages were able to immerse themselves in the constant activity, both in the air and on the ground, from thrilling aerobatic displays through to the hands-on experience of wandering through rare displays of vintage and classic aircraft.